 No experience is necessary and grammar, spelling and writing ability are irrelevant.
 All participants need to bring is an urge to understand and express themselves, a computer and/or notepad and pen.
 Everyone’s writing will be kept as private as participants wish.

 ‘The place to which our writer finally puzzles her way (is): her own mixed feelings.
 First she sees that she has them.
 Then she acknowledges them to herself.
 Then she considers them as a way into the experience: then she realizes they are the experience.
 She begins to write.’
 Vivian Gornick.

 The first session involves a gentle introduction to some key concepts in writing as therapy, including; catharsis, self-awareness, self-acceptance and self-transformation.
-Drawing on the work of Vivian Gornick (author of ‘The Situation and the Story’) we will learn how to distinguish between the ‘situation’ we find ourselves in, and the ‘story’ we want to tell ourselves about our life.
+Drawing on the work of Vivian Gornick (author of ‘The Situation and the Story’) we will learn how to distinguish between the ‘situations’ we find ourselves in, and the ‘stories’ we want to tell ourselves about our life.
 We will employ simple writing techniques to identify the internal conversations we have with ourselves (the dialogical self), and learn how these conversations can help us resolve the challenges we are facing.

 2) The Made Up Self

 ‘Whenever we write in the first person, reflecting on our personal experience, we inevitably create a version of ourselves, crafting a self out of words’.
 Carl Klaus